 The basics of sheet metal fabrication

 In the most basic of terms, sheet metal fabrication is the construction of buildings, compliance’s, vehicles, engine parts and a wide range of other items from by forming, shaping and joining metal together.
-The metals are often used alongside other materials such as plastics and concrete, but the basis of sheet metal fabrication has never changed.
+The metals are often used alongside other materials such as plastics and concrete, but the basics of sheet metal fabrication has never changed.

 When metal is produced from ores and other materials, it is often formed into flat sheets.
 The sheets come in varying thicknesses from the thickest which is known as plate, to the thinnest which we generally recognise as foils.
 These sheets can be made from various metals, with steel and aluminium being among the most common.

-Sheet metal fabrication generally consists of three key processes; cutting, bending and assembling.
+The basics of Sheet metal fabrication generally consists of three key processes; cutting, bending and assembling.

 Cutting is the process of taking the raw material in the form of sheet metal and cutting it into the basic shape that will then be folded to create a three-dimensional structure in the next stage.
 There are a number of different ways to cut sheet metal, however the best results are obtained by hydraulic punches and laser cutting, which are both quick and precise.